JULY LITERARY BIRTHDAYS

 - Three Musketeers creator Alexandre Dumas pere (1802; d.1870), born Davy de la Pailleterie Dumas

-- Danish writer and 1917 Literature Nobelist Henrik Pontoppidan (1857; reference cited is in English and Danish)
+- Danish writer and 1917 Literature Nobelist Henrik Pontoppidan (1857; d.
+1943)

 - Japanese novelist Junichiro Tanizaki (1886; d.1965), best known for Makioka Sisters (1943-48), an account of a traditional, pre-World War II Osaka family

-- British poet and novelist Robert Graves (1895; d.1985)
+- prolific British poet, novelist, and translator Robert Graves (1895; d.1985)

-- Irish poet and dramatist Lord Edward [John Moreton Crax Plunkett] Dunsany, 18th baron (1878; d.1957)
+- Irish poet and dramatist Lord Edward [John Moreton Crax Plunkett] Dunsany, 18th baron (1878; d.1957), known particularly for fantasy works

-- Alabama-born writer and wife of F. Scott Fitzgerald, Zelda Fitzgerald (1900; d.1948; list of Zelda's works)
+- Alabama-born writer and wife of F. Scott Fitzgerald, Zelda Fitzgerald (1900; d.1948; list of Zelda's works as well as Scott's)

 - crime novelist and creator of Travis McGee, John D. MacDonald (1916; d.1986)